ilanasufrin/data-structures/README.md

 This repo is inspired by my data structures class.
 It's my implentation of a postfix calculator using some basic provided files.

-Use it by initializing a new PostFix with a Queue as an argument, as in:
+Use it by initializing a new PostFix with a QueueList as an argument, as in:

  QueueList<String> q = new QueueList<String>();